3DCoded/Happy-Hare/docs/index.md

 ## <img src="assets/wiki.svg" width="8%" align="center">Documentation and walkthrough MMU setup

 This wiki serves to provide a logical set of instructions and FAQs to help you delve into the wonderful world of MMU (Multi Material Unit) printing controlled by the extensive software suite Happy Hare.
-Note that the term "MMU" is fairly common and understood in the community but the Amored rutle folks would call it an AFC (Automated Filament Changer).
+Note that the term "MMU" is fairly common and understood in the community but the Armored Turtle folks would call it an AFC (Automated Filament Changer).
 I prefer MMU and although it is also the name of the Prusa product, it is used generically in this wiki to cover all types of changer.